Zabi82/KafkaLab/README.md

 Load sample weather data from resources/weather-data.csv (key value pair of date and temperature in celsius) to a topic daily_temperature_celsius
 (Run StreamProducer.java in com.kafka.lab.stream.solution package)

-Using Kafka Stream convert the celsius value farenheit and write results to a new topic daily_temperature_farenheit
+Using Kafka Streams, convert the celsius value to farenheit and write results to a new topic daily_temperature_farenheit (value should be Double)

-Filter all temperatures greater than 31 degree celsius and write to new topic hot_days
+Also filter all temperatures greater than 31 degree celsius and write to new topic hot_days

 Refer to the partial java classes and the full solution in com.kafka.lab.stream.partial and com.kafka.lab.stream.soluton packages respectively

+Write Consumers for the topics and inspect the data